SnBuenafe/LarvaDistModels/README.md

 # Historical hotspots of pelagic fish larvae in the Indian and Pacific Oceans.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8264849.svg)](https://doi.org/10.5281/zenodo.8264849)

-This repository contains all the pertinent code and analysis of the paper (see Buenafe et al., submitted for the preprint).
+This repository contains all the pertinent code and analysis of Buenafe et al. (submitted).

 ## DESCRIPTION
 This project aims to: